alosadagrande/acm-cnf/acm-manifests/sriov-operator/README.md

 placementrule.apps.open-cluster-management.io/stage-clusters           11d
 ```

 Notice that there are two placementrules.
-The one required to install SRIOV Network Operator whose target clusters are labelled as sriov=true and the new one which is required to apply the stage configuration to stage clusters actually labelled as environment=stage.
+The one required to install SR-IOV Network Operator whose target clusters are labelled as sriov=true and the new one which is required to apply the stage configuration to stage clusters actually labelled as environment=stage.

-Lastly we can verify that the `ptpConfig` manifest has been propagated correctly as well from the Git branch repository to the target clusters.
+Lastly, we can verify that the SR-IOV Network and SR-IOV Network Node Policy manifests have been propagated correctly as well from the Git branch repository to the target clusters.
+Also, a test application is deployed to verify that SR-IOV is correctly configured.

 ```sh
 $ oc get deployables